Will Marrying Someone With Bad Credit Hurt My Credit Score?

 LOVE IS BLIND UNTIL YOU HAVE TO BUY SOMETHING TOGETHER

 Whether you are poor and have poor credit matters little to me.
 So long as you are not stealing people’s identifies and doing shady things to warrant a poor credit credit, all is good for love.
 We can always improve our credit scores and financial situations over time.
 Can we always find the one that gets away?

-If you would like to check your credit score or convince your future spouse to check their credit score, you can see your TransUnion score for free here.
+Strong Recommendation: If you would like to check your credit score or convince your future spouse to check their credit score, you can see your TransUnion score for free here.
 I checked my credit score and found out I’ve got a 799.
-Why TransUnion won’t just give me 1 more point to 800, I don’t know.
-799 out of 850 isn’t that great actually.
-799 only puts me in the 86% percentile.
-14% of people have higher credit scores.
+By knowing your credit score you can improve your credit score.
+Credit score checks also make sure there isn’t anything fishy going on with identity theft, which is becoming a big problem.